Last Updated on April 24, 2022 by Paroma

 FORT BRAGG (MENDOCINO COUNTY)

 Fort Bragg is a small beach town in Mendocino county, popular for its world famous beaches such as Glass beach (with bits of polished glass mixed with sand), leash free Noyo beach for pups and the highly popular Skunk train (also dog friendly) that chugs through the Redwoods.
-Plus there is MacKerricher State Park which is a great spot for whale watching (December-February).
+Plus there is MacKerricher State Park which is a great spot for whale watching (December-April).

 Only 10 miles north of Mendocino, another popular coastal town in Northern California, Fort Bragg also boasts of a beautiful winery named “Pacific Star Winery” perched literally on the edge of the coast and offers some luscious wine with great views.